AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/understand-rtc-build-and-deployments.md

 [Minikube](https://github.com/kubernetes/Minikube) is the local kubernetes cluster supported by the kubernetes team.

 #### Added value
-We have added the Minikube feature to rtc in order to be able to deploy locally in the same way we deploy to gcloud.
+We have added the Minikube feature to RTC in order to be able to deploy locally in the same way we deploy to gcloud.
 This let us use the same [deployment code and mechanism](https://github.com/AdaptiveConsulting/ReactiveTraderCloud/blob/master/docs/deployment/rtc-deployment.md).

-Docker lets us run rtc locally without kubernetes but that code is custom and requires maintenance as docker is in a constant evolution with constant breaking changes (mainly for windows/mac).
+Docker lets us run RTC locally without kubernetes but that code is custom and requires maintenance as docker is in a constant evolution with constant breaking changes (mainly for windows/Mac).

 For developers, it's a great solution to be really confident on how will run the code without pushing/merging/reviewing.
 It also result in a quicker feedback as you suffer the circleci pipeline slowness.

 ### New layer == New issues
 #### Understand Windows/Mac docker mechanism
-On Mac and Windows, Minikube comes inside a linux virtual machine from different supported providers (VBox, Hyper-V, etc).
+On Mac and Windows, Minikube comes inside a Linux virtual machine from different supported providers (VBox, Hyper-V, etc).
 Installing docker result in:
 - Installing the docker client on your OS
-- Setting up the docker daemon inside a virtual machine in order to access a linux kernel (We will name it MobyLinuxVM)
+- Setting up the docker daemon inside a virtual machine in order to access a Linux kernel (We will name it MobyLinuxVM)

 #### Minikube docker daemon
 Minikube is built on top of this kind of virtual machine with the docker daemon.
 Kubernetes services run as containers inside.